-Interest to many.
-Modern Transport (10th May):- The only section of the Swiss Federal Railways opened to electric traction in 1923 was, according to the report of the Department of Overseas Trade, the Lucerne-Zoug-Zurich line, which is 55 km. long and was inaugurated on March 5th.
-The opening of this line brought the total length of the electrical sections of the system up to 412 km., made up as follows:- Iselle-Brigue-Sion (75 km.); Berne-Scherzlingen (34 km.); Chiasso-Lucerne (225 km.); Arth-Goldau-Zoug (16 km.); Immensee-Rotkreuz (7 km.); and Lucerne-Zoug-Zurich (55 km.).
-The Sion-Lausanne section (92 km.), which was to have been completed in the autumn, was not ready by the end of December, as a result of difficulties experienced in obtaining part of the overhead equipment.
-Trials were, however, car-ried out between Martigny and St. Maurice in De-cember, 1923.
-It has now been proposed to operate the equipped section Sion-St. Maurice (46 km.) provi-sionally, pending the completion of the entire section, which is anticipated very shortly.
+interest to many.
+Modern Transport (10th May):-

+The only section of the Swiss Federal Railways opened to electric traction in 1923 was, according to the report of the Department of Overseas Trade, the Lucerne-Zoug-Zurich line, which is 55 km. long and was inaugurated on March 5th.
+The opening of this line brought the total length of the electrical sections of the system up to 412 km., made up as follows:-Iselle-Brigue-Sion (75 km.): Berne-Scherzlingen (34 km.); Chiasso-Lucerne (225 km.): Arth-Goldau-Zoug (16 km.); Immensee-Rotkreuz (7 km.): and Lucerne-Zoug-Zurich (55 km.).
+The Sion-Lausanne section (92 km.), which was to have been completed in the aresult of difficulties experienced in obtaining part of the overhead equipment.
+Trials were, however, carried out between Martigny and St. Maurice in December, 1923.
+It has now been proposed to operate the equipped section Sion-St. Maurice (46 km.) provisionally, pending the completion of the entire section, which is anticipated very shortly.
 The section Lucerne-Olten (56 km.) was opened to electric section at the end of January last.